What we do

 The Pinyon Group is a full-service real estate investment and advisory firm headquartered in Los Angeles, California.

-We created our Investment Management business to generate long-term sustainable wealth for our partners.
-We believe that our disciplined value-investing approach to real estate investing, our creative and nimble asset management capabilities, and our careful alignment of the firm’s incentives with our partners’ interests contributes to our market out-performance.
+We created our Investment Management business to generate long-term sustainable wealth for our like-minded partners.
+We believe that our disciplined value-investing approach to real estate investing, our commitment to positive change, our creative and nimble asset management capabilities, and our careful alignment of the firm’s incentives with our partners’ interests contributes to our market out-performance.
 Our Investments business primarily operates through property- and/or strategy-specific investment vehicles.

-We created our Advisory & Consulting business to help our clients make better decisions.
+We created our Advisory & Consulting business to help our clients make better decisions and contributions.
 We offer a broad array of institutional-caliber services and solutions that add sophisticated, creative, and reliable capacity to the real estate acquisition, investment, lending, servicing, management, development, and disposition activities of public and private real estate companies, investment funds, government and non-profit entities, family-offices, and individuals.

 Who we are